leewtai/leewtai.github.io/usecases_data/README.md

 and the other is optimization.

 #### Training on "what you won't like" instead of "what you will like"
+Can we train algorithms only with negative labels, e.g. how babies communicate?

+#### Data quality as a research topic
+As data pipelines get more complex and models ingest output from each other, data quality goes beyond uncertainty propagation.
+There is also a human aspect to data quality where earning trust from people who will "take whatever positive result but question all negative results you produce" could use some frameworks.

 {% include lib/mathjax.html %}